 Tenderloin of Pork with Apricots

-This recipe, a Haas family favorite for the winter months, is an excellent pairing with the newly released 2005 Esprit de Beaucastel.
+This recipe, a Haas family favorite for the winter months, is an excellent pairing with a younger, juicy Esprit de Beaucastel.
 The fruit of the apricots and the natural earthiness of the pork enhances the intense fruit and spicy, smoky flavors of the Esprit.
 Couscous is a delicious accompaniment.

 - 3 lbs. pork tenderloin, cut into 1 in. cubes